zaguarman/SlayTheClone2025/Assets/Documentation/Readme Game Design Document.txt

 Type 1: Passive ability/effect triggers when revealed by enemy Intelligence (e.g., "Trap Card: When revealed..., deal 1 damage to enemy player").
 Type 2: Queued action with hidden rider.
 If opponent manipulates that specific action (Counter, Delay, Reorder), rider triggers negative effect on opponent (e.g., "If this action is countered, opponent discards 1 card").
 Slot-based traps via hidden Slot Effects are possible.
+All trap effects trigger automatically based on their conditions; no player choice is made at the time of triggering.

 B. Status Effects (Detailed Definitions)
 Addicted (X turns): At the beginning of its controller's turn, if this creature did not have its stats directly altered (increase or decrease) by any effect during the previous turn, it gains Suppressed 1.
 This check occurs each turn for the duration X. Theme: Dependency on continuous stat alterations; withdrawal occurs if stat alterations cease.